globe-pointerData Domain

 Summary

-After creating a Data Product, the Data Product Manager continues to curate and govern it to ensure it is ready for consumption.
-The Data Product Manager navigates to the newly created Data Product Summary to enrich the Data Product with Business Description and Detailed Description, providing clear context and intended usage.
-The Data Product Manager then assigns relevant tags to improve discoverability and associates the required data objects—such as tables, files, APIs, and reports—that collectively support the business use case.
+After creating a Data Product, the Data Product Manager continues to curate and govern it for consumption.
+The Data Product Manager opens the Data Product Summary to add a Business Description and Detailed Description.
+These describe context and intended use.

 Manage sections